Weymouth railway station

-Weymouth railway station is the main railway station serving the town of Weymouth, Dorset, England (the other being Upwey station which is located north of the town centre).
-The station is the southern terminus of both the South West Main Line, 142 mi 64 chain down the line from London Waterloo, and the Heart of Wessex Line from Bristol Temple Meads and Gloucester, 168 mi 63 chain from London Paddington.
+Weymouth is the main railway station serving the town of Weymouth, in Dorset, England; the other is at Upwey, which is located north of the town centre.
+It is the southern terminus of both the South West Main Line, 142 mi 64 chain down the line from London Waterloo, and the Heart of Wessex Line from Bristol Temple Meads and Gloucester, 168 mi 63 chain from London Paddington.